Sabayon/sabayon-website-next/content/release/latest-stable-release-sabayon-1804.md

 Due to changes in its policy, we had to take down or Vagrant image.
 We still have a [Docker profile](https://hub.docker.com/r/sabayon) though.

+## LTS Linux kernels offered

+From now on, stable releases will offer only LTS Kernel.

 ### Plans for the future

 We are already planning what to do for the next stable release (which hopefully happens this year!).